Financial Glossary

 Garnishee Order

-LegalA court order (now called an Emoluments Attachment Order or EAO) that instructs your employer to deduct money from your salary to pay a debt.
-It is a last-resort collection mechani...
+LegalA court order (called an Emoluments Attachment Order in modern SA law) that tells your employer to deduct money from your salary to pay a debt.
+It's what happens when you've missed...

 Gross Income